steph-query/fantasy_football/README.md

 Current status
   1. Functional record updates based on data entry
   2. Top 30 players rendered on home screen
-  3. 1 roster rendered
+  3. All rosters rendered with ours in its own section
-  4. Displays current pick
+  4. Added by week counter to front end.
   5. Updated current pick display to include "On the Clock" + Team name, owner

 Next Steps